 Per RCW 41.05.022, retirees who are not yet eligible for Medicare benefits may continue participation in the state's non-Medicare community-rated health insurance risk pool on a self-pay basis.
 Retirees in the non-Medicare risk pool receive an implicit subsidy.
 The implicit subsidy exists because retired members pay a premium based on a claims experience for active employees and other non-Medicare retirees.
 The subsidy is valued using the difference between the age-based claims costs and the premium.
-In calendar year 2016, the average weighted implicit subsidy was valued at \$304 per member per month, and in calendar year 2017, the average weighted implicit subsidy is projected to be \$328 per adult unit per month.
+In calendar year 2018 the average weighted implicit subsidy was valued at \$347 per adult unit per month.
+In calendar year 2019, the average weighted implicit subsidy is projected to be \$367 per adult unit per month.
+In calendar year 2020, the average weighted implicit subsidy is projected to be \$373 per adult unit per month.

 Retirees who are enrolled in both Parts A and B of Medicare may participate in the state's Medicare community-rated health insurance risk pool.
 Medicare retirees receive an explicit subsidy in the form of reduced premiums.
 Annually, the HCA administrator recommends an amount for the next calendar year's explicit subsidy for inclusion in the Governor's budget.
 The final amount is approved by the state Legislature.
-In calendar year 2017, the explicit subsidy was up to \$150 per member per month, and it remained up to \$150 per member per month in calendar year 2018.
-This was increased in calendar year 2019 up to \$168 per member per month.
-It is projected to increase to \$183 per member per month in calendar year 2020.
+In calendar year 2019 the explicit subsidy was \$168 per member per month.
+It was projected to increase to \$183 per member per month in calendar year 2020.